miguoer/blog/docs/web-front/framework/framework-react03.md

         // Internal invariant that should never happen, but feasibly could in
         // the future if we implement resuming, or some form of that. console.error(
-          'Internal error: Expected work-in-progress queue to be a clone. ' + 'This is a bug in React.',
+          "Internal error: Expected work-in-progress queue to be a clone. " + "This is a bug in React."
         );
       }
     }